okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-static/main/index.md

 9. Add **groups** as the scope **Name** and **DisplayName**, and then select the **Metadata** check box.
 10. Click **Create**.

-> **Note:** Be sure that you have a policy and rule set up in your Custom Authorization Server or the request won't work.
+> **Note:** Be sure that you have a policy and rule set up in your custom authorization server or the request won't work.

 Now, when you mint a token, Groups in the `groupallowlist` that also have the user as a member are included in the Groups claim.